 As to reasons not to hike in Crocs, a big one is that some people need much more support than they feel they can get from a pair of shoes like Crocs.
 Additionally, if you are hiking in colder weather your feet and toes are exposed much more than you would be with a hiking shoe.

-Crocs are also not as weatherproof as some other hiking shoes on the market and if it is pouring rain outside and your feet are constantly wet even in a pair of wool socks, they may start to feel cold and clammy after a while.
+Crocs are also not as weatherproof as some other hiking shoes on the market, and if it is pouring rain outside and your feet are constantly wet, even in a pair of wool socks, they may start to feel cold and clammy after a while.

-There have even been cases of Crocs slipping off mid-hike due to the looseness of the shoe, this looseness can also lead to blisters for some if their feet can shift around too much.
+There have even been cases of Crocs slipping off mid-hike due to the looseness of the shoe, and this looseness can also lead to blisters for some if their feet shift around too much.

-Lastly, Crocs don’t have the best traction overall versus hiking boots or trail runners which can lead to issues on more technical terrain.
+Lastly, Crocs don’t have the best traction overall versus hiking boots or trail runners, which can lead to issues on more technical terrain.

 Advantages Of Hiking In Crocs

 There are some fundamental reasons why hiking in Crocs makes sense, which we can outline below as they may influence your decision.